pawcoding/astro-loader-pocketbase/README.md

 You can also alias another field as `updated` (as long as it's a date field) in your view.
 While this is possible, it's not recommended since it can lead to outdated data not being fetched.

+### JSON fields

+PocketBase can store arbitrary JSON data in a `json` field.
+While this data is checked to be valid JSON, there's no schema attached or enforced.
+Theoretically, every entry in a collection can have a different structure in such a field.
+This is why by default the loader will treat these fields as `unknown` and will not generate types for them.

+If you have your own schema for these fields, you can provide them via the `jsonSchemas` option.
+The keys of this record should be the field names of your json fields, while the values are Zod schemas.
+This way, the loader will also generate types for these fields and **validate the data against these schemas**.
+So be sure that the schema is correct, up-to-date and all entries in the collection adhere to it.